alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 configuration:
 * Open GitLab (the URL must be like https://gitlab.my-sample-domain.xyz/);
 * Sign in if necessary;
-* Click on the "Projects" item in the top menu and select the "Your projects";
+* Click on the "Projects" item in the top menu and select "Your projects";
 * Click on the "todolist" project;
 * In the left menu select "Settings > CI/CD";
 * Expand the "Variables" panel, and create the following variable:
-  * EMAIL_ADDRESS = the email address where Let's Encrypt will send messages when the certificate will be expired.
+  * EMAIL_ADDRESS = the email address where Let's Encrypt will send messages when the certificate is going to expire.
 * Click on "Save variables";

 We can now commit our new scripts: